 W. Liu,1 D. A. Katz,2 K. Tracy,2 C. Locke,1 W. M. Awni,1 S. Dutta1; 1AbbVie, North Chicago, IL, 2Former AbbVie employee, North Chicago, IL

-BACKGROUND: ABT-436 is a potent V1B receptor antagonist with potential to treat major depressive disorder, anxiety disorders, and substance use disorders.
-Multiple-dose PK and safety were evaluated in three Phase I studies.
+BACKGROUND: ABT-436 is a potent V1B receptor antagonist with potential to treat major depressive disorder, anxiety disorders and substance use disorders.
+Single dose PK and safety of ABT-436 were evaluated in three Phase I studies.

-CONCLUSION: ABT-436 PK profile supports QD or BID dosing.
-Evening dosing was associated with lower ABT-436 exposures, with a larger difference at 200 mg compared to 400 mg.
+CONCLUSION: ABT-436 PK profile supports once-daily dosing and can be taken without regard to food.
+ABT-436 showed a moderate interaction with ketoconazole.
 The results of these studies support further evaluation of ABT-436 in a wide dose range.